-In this appendix we present the general equations for a quartic Horndeski action.
-This kind of action assumes $G_3(\phi, X) = 0 = G_5(\phi, X)$ while leaving the other two functions generic.
-We will first write the equations as derived from the variation of the quartic Horndeski action (4), and then we will present the detailed structure of the coefficients of the debraided equations that appears in Eq.
-(20).
+In this appendix we present the general equations for a Quartic Horndeski action.
+This kind of action assumes $G_3(\phi, X) = 0 = G_5(\phi, X)$ while leaves the other two functions generic.
+We will first write the equations as derived from the variation of the Quartic Horndeski action (4) and after present the detailed structure of the coefficients of the debraided equations that appears in (20).